-In only five years, Tiffany Materson went from being a stay at home mom in Houston, TX, to creating and selling her beauty brand, Drunk Elephant, for $845 Million to beauty giant Shiseido.
+In only five years, Tiffany Masterson went from being a stay-at-home mom in Houston, TX, to creating and selling her beauty brand, Drunk Elephant, for $845 million to beauty giant Shiseido.

 How Tiffany Started

-The suspicious six include essential oils, drying alcohols, silicones, chemical sunscreens, fragrances, and sodium lauryl sulfate.
+The suspicious six includes essential oils, drying alcohols, silicones, chemical sunscreens, fragrances, and sodium lauryl sulfate.

-"Some of the best advice I ever got was when I was talking to a distributor in my first year and he was talking about [getting Drunk Elephant products into] Barneys or Bergdorf's or Neiman's and he said, 'I could try to get you into these places, but where do you shop for your skincare?'
+"Some of the best advice I ever got was when I was talking to a distributor in my first year and he was talking about Barneys or Bergdorf's or Neiman's and he said, 'I could try to get you into these places, but where do you shop for your skincare?'
 I said, 'I shop at Sephora.'
 And he said, 'That's where it's going to sell.'
 That proved to be exactly right."
-She partnered with Sephora in 2015.
+Tiffany partnered with Sephora in 2015.

-So much can be attributed to Drunk Elephant's success, from the clean millennial packing to the clean ingredients, but I think the real success is that the founder is just like us.
+So much can be attributed to Drunk Elephant's success, from the clean Millennial packing to the clean ingredients, but I think the real success is that the founder is just like us.
 A consumer.
-Industries sometimes seem to lose sight of what the every girl likes who isn't always on a red carpet.
-The products are amazing (my personal favorites are the moisturizer and the Vitamin C-serum) and it just goes to show you don't have to be an expert in your field to succeed as long as you're passionate and willing it learn.
+Industries sometimes seem to lose sight of what the everyday girl likes who isn't always on a red carpet.
+The products are amazing (my personal favorites are the moisturizer and the Vitamin C-serum), and it just goes to show you don't have to be an expert in your field to succeed as long as you're passionate and willing to learn.
 Tiffany still currently resides in Houston with her four kids.